pheonix99/TomeOfTheFirebird/Readme.md

 Bracers Of The Avenging Knight: Available for purchase from Arsinoe, these increase the wearer's effective level when using Smite abilities by four.

+### Mythic Abilities:
+Mythic Kinetic Aegis: Treat Kineticist Elemental Defense as having had 1 burn invested for free, one more at MR 3/6/9.

 ## Bugfixes
 ---